 Pricing must be provided as outlined in the bid document and submitted in the prescribed manner.
-No changes to the pricing sheet can be made.
-If an error is noted on the document the bidder must contact the host agency to request a clarification/correction.
+Prior to submitting a bid, if an error is noted, the bidder must contact the host agency to request a clarification/correction before the inquiry deadline, as provided in the bid document.
+Changes to a Bidders unit pricing after bid submission is not allowed.